-We’ve got some tips on warm ups in this post.
-For some added inspo, check out this video on how to warm up before you run.
+We’ve got some tips on warm-ups in this post.
+For some added inspiration, check out this video on how to warm up before you run.

 Doing this will reawaken those muscles that may have gone to sleep while we were running, and it sets you up for a fresh start.
 Think of this as hitting the re-set button on your run mechanics.

 When returning to running after an injury, it’s common to give yourself distance or time goals.
 Do your best to let go of that.
 Instead, give yourself bail-out options.